StrangeQwarq/ff5-multi-chaos/README.txt

 Host Setup:

-First, open Bizhawk and the Final Fantasy V ROM.
-Next, open the Lua console under Tools.
-Then navigate to the server folder in the provided files and open the ff5_multi_chaos.lua script.
-Under the Config menu, select Customize... and open the Advanced tab.
+First open Bizhawk and, under the Config menu, select Customize and open the Advanced tab.
 Make sure the selected Lua Core is Lua+LuaInterface.
+Next, in the menu Config -> Cores -> SNES, ensure the BSNES core is selected.
+You may need to restart Bizhawk after changing either of these.
+Then load your Final Fantasy V ROM and open the Lua console under the Tools menu.
+Click Open Script under the Script menu and select the file ff5_multi_chaos.lua provided in the Server folder.

 A window with several controls should pop up.
 Enter a value between 1 and 65535 in the Server Port field and (optionally) choose a password that players